-COTTON, St. Andrew (TM 070 669) (July 2006)
+COTTON, St. Andrew (TM 070 669),

-(Bedrock: Neogene to Quaternary, Crag Group)
+(Bedrock: Neogene to Quaternary, Crag Group.)

 Entering the church, the porch inner doorway is composed of four orders, the outer three of which rise from semicircular shafts with carved leaf capitals.
 The second order and hood-mould feature bands of intricately-carved vine, and the innermost order is decorated with a narrow band of little fleurons.

-In respect of carpentry, the S. doors are probably original and thus the oldest surviving woodwork in the church, but the nave roof (shown left) is the most important, being formed of the alternation of braced collar and double hammerbeam trusses, and enriched with carved wall plates, crested purlins at the ⅓ and ⅔ positions, traceried spandrels, crested collar beams, and carved angels (albeit sometimes renewed) on the upper tier of hammerbeams, making it a most worthy companion to the handsome clerestory.
+In respect of carpentry, the S. doors are probably original and thus the oldest surviving woodwork in the church, but the nave roof (shown left) is the most important, being formed of the alternation of braced collar and double hammerbeam trusses, and enriched with carved wall plates, crested purlins at the ⅓ and ⅔ positions, traceried spandrels, crested collar beams, and carved angels (some of which are renewed) on the upper tier of hammerbeams, making it a most worthy companion to the handsome clerestory.
 (The lower tier of hammerbeams end in bosses.)
 It is probably dated, together with the clerestory, by a bequest of 1471.
-The communion rail has turned balusters and is of a type that is generally termed “Jacobean”, although by no means all such work can date exclusively from the reign of James I (1603-25).
+The communion rail has turned balusters and is of a type that is generally termed 'Jacobean', although by no means all such work can date exclusively from the reign of James I (1603-25).
 North of the chancel arch, the pulpit is contemporary at least in this loose sense: it has attractively carved panels, not quite of standard form, but featuring semicircular arches with leaf motifs above.
 The reader’s desk opposite, with matching carved motifs, is formed of open partitions to the north and the west, formed of round arches supported by turned balusters above a carved dado.